 In the finals, students compete in 4 challenges, held over 2 days including an anatomy challenge, a written short answer challenge, a patient diagnosis challenge and a live question and answer challenge.
 Further details are provided to the finalists closer to the time.
 Students also have the opportunity to attend ANS scientific sessions and meet with scientists, researchers and students involved in neuroscience.

 Round 4 - International Finals

 Round 4 is the International Brain Bee (IBB).
 The IBB is held at an international neuroscience/psychology conference and in the past has been held in places such as America and Italy.
-In 2018, the IBB was held in Berlin, Germany, in 2019, the IBB was held in South Korea and the 2020 IBB will be held in Washington DC, USA.
+In 2012 the IBB was in South Africa and was won by the Australian representative, from Brisbane, Teresa Tang.
+In 2013, the IBB was held in Vienna, Austria and was won by Australian representative, from Brisbane, Jackson Huang.
+In 2018, the IBB was held in Berlin, Germany and in 2019, the IBB was held in South Korea.

-As with the National Finals, for the IBB, the Australian and NZ national champions and a parent will be flown to the city where the conference and competition are held, with travel and accommodation paid for by the Australasian Neuroscience Society, the NZ Centre for Brain Research, and the ARC Centre for Integrative Brain Function.
+Depending on the nature of the International Brain Bee, the Australian and NZ national champions will be supported to the competition.
+If the IBB was a face-to-face competition as in the years prior to 2020, then for the IBB, the Australian and NZ national champions and a parent for each of them will be flown to the city where the conference and competition are held, with travel and accommodation paid for by the Australasian Neuroscience Society.